Here’s how to wrangle your passwords without going crazy

 Even with passwords backed up to the cloud, you may not be able to recover them immediately if you lose your phone or computer.
 That was the takeaway when I recently left my phone in a cab in Paris, with the ringer off, the night before I was to fly out.

-I tried logging into Uber’s site from a friend’s phone to contact the driver, but I didn’t know my password.
+I tried logging in to Uber’s site from a friend’s phone to contact the driver, but I didn’t know my password.
 Uber offered to send me a password reset email, but I didn’t know the password for my email, either.
-(I finally called my roommate, nine time zones away, and asked her to log into the password manager on my computer at home.)
+(I finally called my roommate, nine time zones away, and asked her to log in to the password manager on my computer at home.)

-The whole experience would have been less of a hassle if I could have at least logged into my email without access to my password manager.
+The whole experience would have been less of a hassle if I could have at least logged in to my email without access to my password manager.
 So make sure you can remember the logins for a few key accounts, beginning with email.
-And if, say, you frequently log into Netflix or Hulu from hotel TVs, you might want to make those passwords a bit more straightforward, too.
+And if, say, you frequently log in to Netflix or Hulu from hotel TVs, you might want to make those passwords a bit more straightforward, too.

-Pick a phrase in plain English (or whatever you language of choice) that is uncommon, but easy for you to remember.
+Pick a phrase in plain English (or whatever your language of choice) that is uncommon but easy for you to remember.
 Perhaps it’s funny, or brings back a pleasant memory.
-When I asked security experts for advice, they pointed me to an installment of the web comic XKCD, which proposed the silly phrase “correcthorsebatterystaple”.
+When I asked security experts for advice, they pointed me to an installment of the web comic XKCD, which proposed the silly phrase “correcthorsebatterystaple.”
 At 26 characters long, it’s absurdly difficult for password breaking software to guess, but it’s easy to remember.

-For good measure, you might add some memorable letters (maybe year of some event) and punctuation marks–more to satisfy web sites that insist on these than to add any more needed security.
-Say, for instance, “correcthorsebatterystapple92!”.
+For good measure, you might add some memorable letters (maybe the year of some event) and punctuation marks–more to satisfy websites that insist on these than to add any more needed security.
+Say, for instance, “correcthorsebatterystapple92!”
 (Obviously, these published phrases are no longer good to use; the XKCD cartoon is so well known that some online services reportedly don’t allow anyone to choose “correcthorsebatterystaple” as a password.)

 Before you craft your passwords, take a look at Dashlane’s study of the worst password mistakes people make.

-Note: This article has been updated with LastPass’s new subscription price.